 2. The Personal Impersonalized: Contents Beyond a Christmas Card

 Animula is not considered a significant text within the Eliot canon.
-But it can be pitched as profitably expressing central features of Eliot’s poetry and poetics, in condensing his conflicted, grasping beliefs about the meanings and purposes of a life lived, a life then looked back upon, with an intimated yet uncertain thereafter.
+But it can be pitched as profitably expressing central features of Eliot’s poetry and poetics, as a condensed expression of his conflicted, grasping beliefs about the meanings and purposes of a life lived, a life then looked back upon, with an intimated yet uncertain thereafter.

-Generally, what significance Animula does signal is sidelined within the contexts of the other, more prominent of Eliot’s Ariel poems, and especially The Journey of the Magi (1930), as well as by other poetry by Eliot from the 1920s, and in particular The Hollow Men (1925) and The Waste Land (1922).
-The indifferent poetic status of Animula—mainly held in passing critical opinions that range from nominating it as a minor confessional poem to declaring it a vaguely dispassionate essay—perhaps deserves, as they say, a second look.
-Animula might possibly be ready for reassessment as a complex and fully Eliotian poem—syntactically, tonally, sonically, metrically, and, most importantly, thematically: the struggle for spiritual vitality.
-And as we will see, it can be usefully read through and in parallel with William Wordsworth's most canonical work; and then, somewhat surprisingly, it can be opened up to biographical appropriation via relatively recent evidence.
+Generally, what significance Animula does signal is sidelined within the contexts of the other, more prominent of Eliot’s Ariel poems—The Journey of the Magi (1930)—as well as by other poetry by Eliot from the 1920s, and in particular The Waste Land (1922), The Hollow Men (1925), and the poems that make up Ash Wednesday (1930).
+The indifferent poetic status of Animula—mainly held in passing critical opinions that range from nominating it as a minor confessional poem to declaring it a vaguely dispassionate essay, or as somewhat connected to Eliot's other Ariel poems as a Christmas poem—perhaps deserves, as they say, a second look.
+Animula might possibly be ready for reassessment as a complex and fully Eliotic poem—syntactically, tonally, sonically, metrically, and, most importantly, thematically: the struggle for spiritual vitality.
+As we will also see, Animula can be usefully read through and in parallel with William Wordsworth's most canonical work; finally, and somewhat surprisingly, and in the complicating light of Eliot's early impersonal theory of poetry, it can be opened up to biographical appropriation via relatively recent evidence.

 Eliot’s thirty-seven-line poem has two stanzas: lines 1-31 and 32-37.
-The metrical form is loosely based around pentameter; most of the lines have asymmetrically patterned end-rhymes.
+The metrical form is loosely based around pentameter; most of the lines have asymmetrically patterned end-rhymes, many of them slant rhymes.

-The poem’s title seems to have been salvaged by Eliot from a short poem attributed to second-century Roman Emperor Hadrian, where the word appears in the first line—“Animula vagula blandula.”
-Anima in Latin means “soul,” with the la making it diminutive, hence animula—“little soul,” or “endeared little soul.”
-There are plenty of sources for Eliot’s encounter with Hadrian beyond Hadrian’s poem itself: the lines had been cited or translated—sometimes tightly, sometimes loosely—by numerous hands, including Henry Vaughn, Matthew Prior, Alexander Pope, Lord Bryon, and Walter Pater.
+The poem’s title seems to have been salvaged by Eliot from a short poem attributed to second-century Roman Emperor Hadrian, where the word appears in the first line—“Animula vagula blandula” (roughly translating as "Little (or endeared) soul, wandering, pleasant."
+There are plenty of sources for Eliot’s encounter with Hadrian beyond Hadrian’s poem itself: the lines had been cited, used, or translated—sometimes tightly, sometimes loosely—by numerous hands, including those of Henry Vaughn, Matthew Prior, Alexander Pope, Lord Bryon, and Walter Pater.

 In Purgatorio, moving toward this moment through a scene of thick smoke, the two travellers, Virgil (the guide at this point) and the Pilgrim (associated with Dante himself), encounter the spirit-voice of Lombardo; they ask if they are on the right upward path.
 Lombardo is also queried about why the world is without virtue and full of evil.
 Good question, and Lombardo, though a bit testy, is up to it.
 His answer promotes the necessity of free will in a blinded world made unprincipled by the muddy intermingling of church and state.
 He points to the corrupting nature of undisciplined pursuits, and thus to our need for justice-bringing law; our faults lie in ourselves, and not in the stars.